SunnyKumar28/Multiple-Disease-Prediction-WEB-App/README.md

 ## Live Demo

 You can view the live demo of the app here: [Streamlit App](https://multiple-disease-prediction-web-app-tudfk3zpoycmmfccpnxj2s.streamlit.app/)
+You can view the live demo of the app here: [Streamlit App]([https://multiple-disease-prediction-web-app-tudfk3zpoycmmfccpnxj2s.streamlit.app/](https://multiple-disease-prediction-web-app-yhwy.onrender.com))

 ## Table of Contents
 - [Installation](#installation)